Return to Frequently Asked Questions

 - Don’t bring inappropriate ammunition.
 This is a common mistake.
 No steel jacketed or steel core ammo of any kind is allowed.
 No reloads of any kind are allowed.

-- Don’t assume Stockpile Defense will have the ammunition you want unless you reserve it 14 days in advance.
+- Don’t assume the Ammo Bunker will have the ammunition you want unless you reserve it 14 days in advance.

 - Don’t bring a Blackhawk Serpa holster or one of similar design with a trigger guard retention device.